David Sculley

 David Sculley is an American businessman and former President & CEO of H.J.

 Heinz U.S.A.
 (1985–90).
 In 1996, David joined his brothers to form the private investment firm, Sculley Brothers, with its head office in New York City.
 He is the youngest brother of John Sculley, former President & CEO of Pepsi and Apple and Arthur Sculley, former head of J.P.
-Morgan’s Private Bank.
+Morgan's Private Bank.

 Early life

 David grew up in St. James, Long Island with summers in Bermuda where his mother was born and where most of his relatives live.
-He graduated from St. Mark’s School in Southborough, Mass. in 1964 and received a cum laude degree in Economics from Harvard in 1968.
+He graduated from St. Mark's School in Southborough, Mass. in 1964 and received a cum laude degree in economics from Harvard in 1968.
 While at Harvard, David was Producer of the Hasty Pudding Theatrical Show.

 Career

 Lever Brothers

 Following Harvard, he joined Lever Brothers in New York City in marketing.
-David rose rapidly through the marketing ranks and became a Group Product Manager of the company’s largest brand group, “all” detergents within two years.
+David rose rapidly through the marketing ranks and became a Group Product Manager of the company's largest brand group, “all” detergents within two years.
 By using a comparative advertising campaign, which showed a drop of grease quickly disappearing in the “all” solution while not dispersing in the competitive products, “all” was able to double its market share in 2 years.

 H.J.
 Heinz

 In 1974, David was recruited by H.J.
 Heinz in Pittsburgh as General Manager of Consumer Marketing.
 In 1982, he moved with his family to England for three years to be Deputy Managing Director of Heinz U.K. He returned to Pittsburgh to be President & CEO of H.J.
-Heinz U.S.A. from 1985-90.
+Heinz U.S.A. from 1985 to 1990.

-From 1990-96, he ran most of Heinz’s international operations, including Weight Watchers.
+From 1990 to 1996, he ran most of Heinz's international operations, including Weight Watchers.
 During his 22-year career with Heinz, David is credited with leading the team to acquire Weight Watchers and the development of the plastic squeeze bottle for Heinz Ketchup.